jim-schwoebel/download_audioset/README.md

 If you're looking for some models built from these folders, check out the [audioset-models](https://github.com/jim-schwoebel/audioset_models) repository.

+Note that if you are in China, these scripts may not work due to the Great Firewall and blocking YouTube as a website.

 ## Downloading audio files

 Here are some quick checks